-The AmeriGas Propane Credit Agreement provides for borrowings up to \$525 (including a \$125 sublimit for letters of credit) and permits AmeriGas OLP to borrow at prevailing interest rates, including the base rate, defined as the higher of the Federal Funds rate plus 0.50% or the agent bank's prime rate, or at a one-week, or one-, two-, three-, or six-month Eurodollar Rate, as defined in the AmeriGas Propane Credit Agreement, plus a margin.
-Under the AmeriGas Propane Credit Agreement, the applicable margin on base rate borrowings ranges from 0.50% to 1.50%; the applicable margin on Eurodollar Rate borrowings ranges from 1.50% to 2.50%; and the facility fee ranges from 0.30% to 0.45%.
-The aforementioned margins and facility fees are dependent upon AmeriGas Partners' ratio of debt to earnings before interest expense, income taxes, depreciation and amortization (each as defined in the AmeriGas Propane Credit Agreement).
-The AmeriGas Propane Credit Agreement expires in June 2019.
-The weighted-average interest rates on AmeriGas OLP borrowings under the AmeriGas Propane Credit Agreement at September 30, 2016 and 2015, were 2.79% and 2.20%, respectively.
-At September 30, 2016 and 2015, issued and outstanding letters of credit, which reduce available borrowings under this credit agreement, totaled \$67.2 and \$64.7, respectively.
+- (a) The AmeriGas OLP Credit Agreement includes a \$125 sublimit for letters of credit and permits AmeriGas OLP to borrow at prevailing interest rates, including the base rate, defined as the higher of the Federal Funds rate plus 0.50% or the agent bank's prime rate, or at a one-week, or one-, two-, three-, or six-month Eurodollar Rate, as defined, plus a margin.
+The applicable margin on base rate borrowings ranges from 0.50% to 1.50%; the applicable margin on Eurodollar Rate borrowings ranges from 1.50% to 2.50%; and the facility fee ranges from 0.30% to 0.45%.
+The aforementioned margins and facility fees are dependent upon AmeriGas Partners' ratio of debt to EBITDA, as defined. - (b) Borrowings under the 2015 Senior Facilities Agreement revolving credit facility bear interest at market rates (one-, two-, three-, or six-month euribor) plus a margin.
+The margin on credit facility borrowings ranges from 1.45% to 2.55% based upon France SAS's ratio of consolidated total net debt to EBITDA, as defined.